neondatabase/website/content/docs/postgres/query-performance.md

 VACUUM your_table_name;
 ```

-For more aggressive space reclamation, you can use `VACUUM FULL`, but this command locks the table, which can be disruptive.
+For more aggressive space reclamation, you can use `VACUUM FULL`, but this command locks the table, which can be disruptive — affecting database performance significantly.

 To remove index bloat, you can use the [REINDEX](https://www.postgresql.org/docs/current/sql-reindex.html) command, which rebuilds the index from scratch.
 Be aware that this can be an intensive operation, especially for large indexes, as it requires an exclusive lock on the index.

+This command rebuilds all indexes on the specified table:

 ```sql
 REINDEX TABLE your_table_name;
 ```

-This command rebuilds all indexes on the specified table.

-Generally, you’ll want to perform these types of operations when they will have the least impact, or you’ll want to plan some maintenance downtime for a clean-up.
+Generally, you’ll want to perform vacuum and reindex operations when they will have the least impact, or you’ll want to plan some maintenance downtime to run them.

 ## Right-size your compute